Franklin–Nashville campaign: Columbia (November 24–29)

 Because of Forrest's relentless screening, Schofield had no idea where the Confederate Army was headed.
 The aggressive Forrest had a slight advantage over his Union cavalry opponents, commanded by Maj.
 Gen. James H. Wilson.
 Wilson had arrived from the Eastern Theater in late October to reorganize and command Thomas's cavalry, but he possessed only 4,800 horsemen ready to oppose Forrest, compared to Forrest's between 5,000 and 6,000 men.
 The Confederate cavalry advanced to Mount Pleasant by November 23.
 Brig.
 Gen. John T. Croxton's brigade, the initial Federal cavalry force, was reinforced with a division under Brig.
-Gen. Edward Hatch and a brigade under Col. Horace Capron.
+Gen. Edward Hatch and a brigade under Colonel Horace Capron.

-Forrest kept up the pressure and on November 23 heavy skirmishing occurred from Henryville to the outskirts of Mount Pleasant.
+Forrest kept up the pressure and on Wednesday, November 23, heavy skirmishing occurred from Henryville to the outskirts of Mount Pleasant.
 To the east, Forrest's divisions under Brig.
 Gens.
 Abraham Buford II and William H. Jackson forced Hatch's division out of the Lawrenceburg area and drove them back toward Pulaski.
 Early on November 24, Schofield began marching his two infantry corps north to Columbia.
 Forrest pursued aggressively with part of the division of Brig.
 Gen. James R. Chalmers, who occupied Mount Pleasant and hit Capron's men repeatedly as he forced them north.
 Buford and Jackson drove Hatch north toward Lynnville and captured a number of prisoners, but the Confederate cavalry was unable to prevent the division of Brig.
-Gen. Jacob D. Cox from reaching Columbia.
+Gen. Cox from reaching Columbia.
 Stanley's corps completed a 30-mile march from Pulaski to reinforce him.
 Together they began constructing an arc of trenches just south of the town.

 On the morning of November 24, Forrest's cavalry began probing attacks in an attempt to break through two lines of fortifications.
 The Confederates bombarded the lines with artillery and a number of skirmishes occurred, but it became apparent to the Union defenders that only a single infantry division with some dismounted cavalry were participating in the attacks and that Hood was merely demonstrating, intending to cross the Duck River either upstream or downstream and cut off the Union force from Thomas, who was assembling the remainder of his force in Nashville.

 On the morning of November 26, Schofield received an order from Thomas to hold the north bank of the Duck River until reinforcements under A. J. Smith could arrive from Nashville.
 Schofield planned to move his trains during the day and his infantry overnight, using a railroad bridge and a recently installed pontoon bridge, but heavy rains that day made approaches to the bridge impassable.
 That evening, the bulk of the Army of Tennessee reached the fortifications south of Columbia.